 Once you have created your beautiful website, you need somewhere to host it.
 Hosting is where the website sits and serves requests to your visitors.
 No one can access your business without it.
 Therefore, it is essential to source a reliable and high-performing hosting company.

 Hosting comes with many extra features above homing your business website.
 Packages will include E-Mail, databases, and various software to enhance your website.
 However, the most critical aspect of hosting is availability and ensuring your website is online 100% of the time.
-Choosing a cheap hosting provider will cause you more pain than good, so don’t skimp when making your choice.
+Choosing a cheap hosting provider will cause you more pain than good, so don’t skimp when choosing.

-Hosting prices range from £2.99 per month to £150+ depending on your needs.
-If your website is large and vital to your business growth, then look carefully at the Service Level Agreements and support offerings.
+Hosting prices range from £2.99 per month to £150+, depending on your needs.
+If your website is large and vital to your business growth, look carefully at the Service Level Agreements and support offerings.
 As mentioned above, reliability is critical.

 For the larger business

 If you are building a significant online presence and expecting high demand, consider the next level in hosting.
 Companies like Amazon, Google and Microsoft offer hosting and features for the more substantial business.
 You can select dedicated virtual servers with defined resources to ensure your business can meet demand.
 These services do cost more, and you do need some technical expertise.
 However, the features and scalability make these service providers the ultimate choice for a serious business.